BayAreaMetro/MTCDataModel/Best-Practices-Procedures/opendata/process_file2OpenData.md

 - Review if data is eligible for posting

-- Create metadata for resource
+- Create metadata for resource.
+Metadata requirements can be found [HERE](requirements_openDataMetadata.md).

 - Move resource and metadata to review directory at S:\Project\OpenDataReview.
 If there are multiple files, either ensure the file names have consistent naming so they are naturally grouped or ZIP them in a single, compressed file